SS47816/ARC-Starter-Cookbook/Linux_Installation_Guide.md

    ```bash
    "Installation Succeeded"
    ```

    Else, you will need to troubleshoot the errors.

 6. Activate bash completion by adding the following line to your `~/.bashrc`:

    ```bash
    source /usr/local/lib/bazel/bin/bazel-complete.bash
    ```

 #### Troubleshoot

 ##### Issue #1 No matching distribution found for tensorflow-gpu==1.15

 This is due to your pip is not the latest version (20.xxxx)

 1. Run:

    ```bash
    pip install --upgarde pip
    ```

 ##### Issue #2 Can not perform a '--user' install.
-User site-packages are not visible in this virtualenv.
+User site-packages are not visible in this virtualenv

 1. Open the file `install_dependencies.sh`
 2. Delete the `--user` flag located at Ln 27, Col 34
 3. Save the file, and run the cmd again

 ##### Issue #3 Failed to initialize NVML: Driver/library version mismatch

 1. Reboot
 2. export path variable by running: (I just wrote this to my .bashrc file)

    ```bash
    export PATH=/usr/local/cuda-10.0/bin:/usr/local/cuda-10.0/NsightCompute-1.0${PATH:+:${PATH}}
    ```

 ### Nvidia Isaac Sim (Unity3D)